ron-wolf/haskeuler/README.md

 ### Major
 - Get comfortable with standard library.
 Pretty much the first step when learning any language.
-- Get used to [Hindley–Milner type system](https://en.wikipedia.org/wiki/Hindley–Milner_type_system), especially the [type class hierarchy](https://www.haskell.org/tutorial/classes.html) (which is nearly as contrived as the object hierarchy in OO languages, IMO).
+- Get used to [Hindley–Milner type system](https://en.wikipedia.org/wiki/Hindley–Milner_type_system), especially the [type class hierarchy](https://www.haskell.org/tutorial/classes.html) (which is nearly as contrived as the object hierarchy in OO languages, IMO, though I might change my mind once I get used to it).
 - Try to avoid the accumulator pattern, at least where I don’t specifically need it for tail recursion.
 Having two versions of every function makes code much less readable, and I don’t really feel like using a `where` clause to inline a multi-line function definition.

 ### Minor